 The variable signs and symptoms of Lyme disease are nonspecific and often are found in other conditions, so diagnosis can be difficult.
-What's more, the ticks that transmit Lyme disease also can in some cases spread other diseases at the same time.
+What's more, the ticks that transmit Lyme disease also can spread other diseases at the same time.

 - Western blot test.
-If the ELISA test is positive, another test — the Western blot — is usually done to confirm the diagnosis.
+If the ELISA test is positive, this test is usually done to confirm the diagnosis.
 In this two-step approach, the Western blot detects antibodies to several proteins of B. burgdorferi.

 - Lyme disease.
 Centers for Disease Control and Prevention. http://www.cdc.gov/lyme/.
 Accessed July 28, 2015.

 - Hu L. Clinical manifestations of Lyme disease in adults. http://www.uptodate.com/home.
 Accessed July 28, 2015.

 - Hu L. Treatment of Lyme disease. http://www.uptodate.com/home.
 Accessed July 28, 2015.